-Changing the way you pay your premium.
-If you decide to change the way you pay your premium, it can take up to 3 months for your new payment method to take effect.
+Changing the way you pay your plan premium.
+If you decide to change the option by which you pay your plan premium, it can take up to 3 months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
 To change your payment method, visit mutualofomaharx.com, or call Customer Service.